Alan Fersht: Awards and honours

 Fersht was elected a Fellow of the Royal Society (FRS) in 1983.
 The Royal Society awarded him the Gabor Medal in 1991 for molecular biology, in 1998 the Davy Medal for chemistry, in 2008 the Royal Medal and in 2020 the Copley Medal for his development and application of methods of protein engineering to provide descriptions of protein folding pathways at atomic resolution.
-He is a Foreign Associate of the United States National Academy of Sciences, a Foreign Member of the American Philosophical Society, a Foreign Member of the Accademia dei Lincei, Member of Academia Europaea, an Honorary Foreign Member of the American Academy of Arts and Sciences and a Fellow of the Academy of Medical Sciences (FMedSci).
+He is an International Member of the United States National Academy of Sciences, a Foreign Member of the American Philosophical Society, a Foreign Member of the Accademia dei Lincei, Member of Academia Europaea, an Honorary Foreign Member of the American Academy of Arts and Sciences and a Fellow of the Academy of Medical Sciences (FMedSci).
 His nomination for the Royal Society reads:

 Distinguished for work on mechanisms of enzyme catalysis, especially by stopped and quenched flow methods.
 He showed that a slow relaxation of chymotrypsin was not a chemical step on the reaction pathway, but a pH-dependent isomerisation between active and inactive forms, and investigated the energetics and equilibria of the transition.
 He elucidated the leaving-group specificity, leading to a detailed structural interpretation which showed the energetics of "strain" at the binding site.
 Another experiment dispelled final doubts about the role of a tetrahedral intermediate.
 More recently Fersht has studied a more complex group of enzymes, the aminoacyl tRNA synthetases.
 He demonstrated that their precise specificity depends on consecutive independent recognition steps, and under appropriate conditions he trapped a transiently discharged aminoacyl tRNA.
 Fersht has shown how binding energy can be used to enhance either specificity or rate in an enzymatic reaction, leading to a demonstration of thermodynamic limitations on mechanisms of the "induced fit" type.

 Fersht holds honorary doctorates from Uppsala University (1999), Vrije Universiteit Brussel (1999), Weizmann Institute of Science (2004), Hebrew University of Jerusalem (2006), and Aarhus University (2008).
 He is an Honorary Fellow of Darwin College, Cambridge (2014) and Jesus College, Cambridge (2017).